graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

-# A sample for the GraphQL Maven plugin (client side)
+# A tutorial for the GraphQL Maven plugin (client side)

 This Tutorial describes how-to create a GraphQL client application, with the [graphql-maven-plugin](https://github.com/graphql-java-generator/graphql-maven-plugin-project) and the [graphql Gradle plugin](https://github.com/graphql-java-generator/graphql-gradle-plugin-project).